wildtruc/winestarter/README.md

  - Configure Nvidia apps environment options
  - Configure Xrandr behaviour
  - Set Optimus Bumblebee/Primusrun variables

-Look to change log at the end of the page.

 --------
 To simplefy usage description, we will use a full working example for config from Final Fantasy XIV game.